MobileRoboticsSkoltech/RecSync-android/README.md

-# MROB Video modification [in progress]
+# RecSync-android

 ## Main ideas:
-    - Triggering at some time in the future is no longer needed(?)
+- Triggering at some time in the future is no longer needed
-    - New types of RPCs: start and stop video
+- New types of RPCs are used: start and stop video
-    - ... profit!

 ## Our contribution:

-    - Integrated synchronized video recording
+- Integrated **synchronized video recording**
 - Scripts for extraction, alignment and processing of video frames [in progress]

 ## Panoramic demo